unlight/asmt-javascript-questions/README.md

 - How do you estimate your tasks?
 - What would you do in case you realize that you won’t be able to deliver planned functionality in time and your estimations were wrong?
 - How do you prioritize your tasks?
 How do you estimate your tasks?
 For example you need to decide which task is more important for you right now.
 What will you do?
+- What software development techniques are you using on your project and what other techniques do you know?
+- In which case do you use Agile methodologies and in which case Waterfall methodology?

 ###Other